OfficeDev/TrainingContent/O3653-5 Deep Dive into Office 365 APIs for Yammer Services/Lab.md

   ```
 4. Test the login functionality.

 > NOTE: Internet Explorer places Yammer.com URLs in the Intranet zone by default.
-This can cause log in failures is your app is in a different zone.
+This can cause log in failures if your app is in a different zone.
 For this exercise, either place Yammer.com in the Trusted zone or use a browser, like Chrome, that does not have security zones.

   1. Press **F5** to debug your application.
   2. When the application starts, click **Login with Yammer**.